Panthera Corporation: Founders and leadership

+In 2014 Kaplan and his wife Daphne Recanati Kaplan pledged $20 million over 10 years to fund the organization.
+The couple were joined by H.H.
+Sheikh Mohamed bin Zayed Al Nahyan, Jho Low and Hemendra Kothari each who each pledged the same amount to support the organization.

 John Goodrich leads Panthera’s Tiger Program and serves as Chief Scientist.
 Kim Young-Overton serves as Director of Panthera’s Cheetah Program, and Gareth Mann is Director of Panthera’s Leopard Program.
 Additionally, Byron Weckworth is the Director of the Snow Leopard Program, Wai-Ming Wong is Director of the Small Cats Program and Mark Elbroch is the Director of the Puma Program.
 Howard Quigley joined the organization in 2009 and is currently the Director of its Jaguar Program.